Frequently Asked Questions...

 No, you do not have to have previously raced in an indoor rowing event.
 CIRC is open to novices through to Olympians.
 Just enter through our online system.
 When we refer to this race as a "qualifier" that means that it is an official Concept 2 satellite regatta and can be used to win a trip to the World Indoor Rowing Championships in Boston if you post a fast "qualifying time" See Prizes for more.

-How fast do I have to be to win a trip to the World Indoor Rowing Championships (a.k.a CRASH B's)?
+How fast do I have to be to win a trip to the World Indoor Rowing Championships?

 What colour are the ergs this year?

-They come in both Black or Grey.
-The races will be held on the Black ergs.
-All ergs are brand new, shipped direct to our race from Concept 2.
+They come in Black only.
+All ergs are brand new, shipped to Toronto directly and carry the original warranty with Concept 2.

 What is the PM5 start sequence look like this year?